Kids can explore Autumn’s colours and textures while making a fall tree craft with tissue paper and twigs!

 - School Glue (I poured ours into small bowls)

-I placed all of the squares of tissue paper in a plastic bowl so the kids could just reach in and grab whatever colour of “fall leaf” they wanted.
+I placed the tissue paper squares in a plastic bowl so the kids could just reach in and grab whatever colour they wanted.
 Keeping them in the bowl also prevented our tissue paper leaves from blowing away.

-To stand the twigs up while we worked on them, I simply pushed them into a sheet of styrofoam.
-This is completely optional.
-You could just as easily make these trees by laying them out the table or by standing them up in a jar.
+So the twigs would stand up while we worked on them, I pushed them into a sheet of styrofoam.
+You could stand them in a jar, but they’d be fine just laying on the table.

 For very young children, who find a glue bottle too difficult to manage, I often set out small bowls filled with our glue.
 The children can simply dip a paint brush into the glue and they’re off to the races.